ChrisTowles/markdown-flashcards/README.md

 </p>

 <p align="center">
-Markdown Based Flashcards using Spaced repetition for Developers🧑‍💻👩‍💻👨‍💻
+Markdown Based Flashcards using Spaced repetition for Developers.
 </p>

+## Credit

+Inspired by and forked from [Slidev](https://github.com/slidevjs/slidev)  by Anthony Fu.

 ## Why